PLP-MERN-Stack-Development/deployment-and-devops-essentials-MUNENE1212/README.md

 1. Click "Build a Database"
 2. Choose the **FREE** shared tier (M0)
-3. Select a cloud provider and region closest to your Railway deployment
+3. Select a cloud provider and region closest to your Render deployment
 4. Name your cluster (e.g., "chat-app-cluster")
 5. Click "Create Cluster"